rism-international/pdf-export/README.md

 Indices
 -------
-Indices can be build with the resulting .TEX file.
-All entries are having the schema:
+Indices can be build with the template .TEX file:
-@creator:::entry:::number, eg.
-@creator:::Beethoven, Ludwig van:::128

 Indices are:
 * Composers